ZeroCater/code-challenges/movies-evan-likes/README.md

 1. `npm install`
 1. `npm run dev`

+Your app should now be available at `http://localhost:8080`.
+When you make changes to your code, they should *automatically* be pushed to the browser, so you won't need to manually reload.

 ### Objective

 You've been provided with a set of movies I really like, in `data.js`.